knice/inquiry.ucsc.edu/source/_articles/2020-21/superior-simulations.md

 He agrees with Nobel Prize--winning physicist [Richard Feynman](https://www.nobelprize.org/prizes/physics/1965/feynman/biographical/): scientists often need to accept uncertainty.
-But, he asks, is there a good mathematical way to propagate uncertainty---or, in math terms, to "transport a probability distribution"---from one place (or time) to another?
+But, he asks, is there a good mathematical way to propagate uncertainty&mdash;or, in math terms, to "transport a probability distribution"---from one place (or time) to another?
 If so, such math could potentially be applied, for example, to create more robust and useful models of complex natural phenomena.

 Take the weather, for instance.
-Small uncertainties in today's weather---say, whether the temperature in Peoria at 2 pm was 78 degrees or 79 degrees---can become larger uncertainties tomorrow or a week from now.
+Small uncertainties in today's weather&mdash;say, whether the temperature in Peoria at 2 pm was 78 degrees or 79 degrees&mdash;can become larger uncertainties tomorrow or a week from now.
 But computer weather models do a poor job of reproducing this effect.
 That's because they use a legacy mathematical tool, called differential equations (in particular, the [Navier-Stokes